The Canadian Mortgage and Housing Corporation released its inaugural Residential Mortgage Industry Report for Q3 2019.

 In other instances, people can consolidate their consumer debt and use their home as collateral as they repair their credit rating.
 As a result, these people will eventually be able to access the legacy system and better rates again in the future.

-Although the CMHC focused on the low-risk first mortgages in the report; second mortgages typically provide a superior risk-reward profile.
+Although the CMHC focused on the low-risk first mortgages in the report; second mortgages typically provide a good risk-reward profile.

 While the Financial Post piece on the report focuses on risk, they didn’t emphasize the important role that MICs play as a safety net in a diversified and fluid financial system.

-For example, at Nest Capital Mortgage Investment Corporation, our average $95,100, less than half of the industry average.
-We also target a conservative fund LTV at 70%.
+For example, at Nest Capital Mortgage Investment Corporation, our average mortgage size is $95,100, less than half of the industry average.

 The item that always gets left out of the discussion is the fact that MIC founders are more likely to have skin in the game.
 Meaning they are investing alongside their outside investors with every decision.

 By investing alongside our investors, we have a vested interest in carefully managing the risks of mortgages we choose to invest in.

 Overall the CMHC report confirms the growing trend in Mortgage Investment Corp financing.
 Our experience confirms that a wide variety of borrowers use the service for a variety of reasons.
 As a result, we anticipate that the demand for the space will continue to remain healthy.